Promoter & Media Resources

 The following images are available for media use in 300dpi high-resolution format.
 Click to download full size versions.

-Images and logos are copyright © The Bleeding Obvious and are provided for use within articles, press coverage, venue leaflets, flyers, online promotional graphics, social network advertising, and promotional posters.
+Images and logos are copyright © The Bleeding Obvious and are licenced for use within articles, press coverage, venue leaflets, flyers, online promotional graphics, social media advertising, and promotional posters.
 If in doubt, please check regarding usage as we may need to check with the original photographer that usage is covered by the licence.